Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/3-Review-CI-Workflow/_index.md

 **pull_request:** triggers the workflow for pull requests targeting the *main* branch, specifically when they are *opened*, *synchronized*, or *reopened*.
 It ignores changes to documentation and certain configuration files.

-**merge_group:** triggers the workflow when merge groups are created on the main branch.
+**merge_group:** triggers the workflow when *merge group*s are created on the *main* branch (explore more about *merge group* in [13.
+Experiments With GitHub Actions Merge Group](13-experiments-with-gitHub-actions-merge-group)).

 **workflow_dispatch:** allows the workflow to be manually started for debugging without inputs.

 #### Concurrency

-Ensures that only one instance of the workflow runs for a specific pull request at a time, canceling any in-progress runs if a new one starts for that pull request.
+Ensures that only one instance of the workflow runs for a specific pull request at a time, canceling any in-progress runs if a new one starts for that pull request (explore more about *concurrency group* in [14.
+Experiments With GitHub Actions Concurrency Group](14-experiments-with-gitHub-actions-concurrency-group)).

 #### Jobs